tamsky/rhodecode-enterprise-ce/docs/issue-trackers/issue-trackers.rst

 You can set an issue tracker connection in two ways with |RCE|.

-* At instance level you can set a default issue tracker.
+* At the instance level, you can set a default issue tracker.
-* At |repo| level you can configure an integration with a different issue tracker.
+* At the |repo| level, you can configure an integration with a different issue tracker.

-To integrate |RCM| with an issue tracker you need to define a regular expression that will fetch the issue ID stored in commit messages and replace it with a URL.
+To integrate |RCM| with an issue tracker, you need to define a regular expression that will fetch the issue ID stored in commit messages, and replace it with a URL.
 This enables |RCE| to generate a link matching each issue to the target |repo|.